perdelt/TPCx-AI_in_DB/README.md

 You can run the benchmark using https://github.com/Beuth-Erdelt/DBMS-Benchmarker with the configuration folder `tpcx-ai` provided by this repository.

+The complete benchmark can be run using `dbmsbenchmarker -f tpcx-ai -b -e yes -wli "SF=1 complete" run`

 You may want to run the phases of the benchmark separately:

 ### Training Power